-If you are a director of an insolvent company or a bankruptcy, Oliver Elliot can help you address your concerns arising from the closing down your company and deal with the question of What Is a Phoenix Company.
+If you are a director of an insolvent company or a bankruptcy, Oliver Elliot can help you deal with the question of what is a phoenix company.

 What Is A Phoenix Company?
 Phoenix companies are companies that arise from a previously insolvent company and in effect carry on the same trading business.